TOILmodular/GHOST_IN_THE_MACHINE/README.md

 #### FEED (left and right)
 The 2 FEED inputs provide the option to use external audio sources, instead of the internal ones.
 But the signal flow and processing for each of those inputs is not the same.
+It should also be mentioned, that using external sound sources will cut off some of the internal modulation options.

 #### TACT
 The TACT input provides the option to add an external clock signal to the module.
 The usage of that clock signal might be recognizable more or less, depending on the setting of some of the controls.
-If no cable is plugged in, the module is using an internal clock signal source, which can also vay, depending on the control settings.
+If no cable is plugged in, the module is using an internal clock signal source, which can also vary, depending on the control settings.

 #### RANDOM
 The module is using an internal random CV source in different signal flows.